 The early 2010s were a particular moment for Moscow's restaurant industry.
 Rising disposable incomes and a generation of chefs who had trained or staged abroad created the conditions for a fine dining culture that was simultaneously outward-looking and increasingly interested in what a distinctly Russian kitchen could do.
 Varvary emerged as one of the clearest expressions of that ambition.

 The scene has continued to develop since then.
 White Rabbit, Selfie, and Twins Garden have each accumulated international recognition in subsequent years, and the category of modern Russian or Russian-inflected cuisine has grown more defined.
 The 50 Best recognition that Varvary received in 2011 looks, in retrospect, like an early marker of a longer maturation process.
-The 4.5 Google rating across 455 reviews suggests that the kitchen has sustained its standards through that longer arc rather than resting on a single moment of recognition.
+The Google rating of 4.6 across 287 reviews suggests that the kitchen has sustained its standards through that longer arc rather than resting on a single moment of recognition.

 For diners interested in where Russian fine dining started to develop a serious voice, Varvary remains a reference point.
 The address on Volokolamskoye Shosse, away from the central tourist circuit, means the room tends toward a local clientele, which is its own signal about how the restaurant has built its reputation over time.